raphael-safra/raphael-safra/README.md

  - Assidue
  - Professionnel

-C'est tous pour le moment !<p>
+C'est tout pour le moment !<p>
-merci de m'avoir lu :+1:
+Merci de m'avoir lu :+1:
 <!---
 raphael-safra/raphael-safra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.